adrylain/luapong/README.md

 # luapong
 Port of Java Pong to Lua with SDL2 bindings.

-v.1 Complete remake of JavaPong with updated textures from https://github.com/tms9900/javapong.
+v.2 Added a few installers.
+Mac OS installer has not been tested, but should work if you already have homebrew installed. v.1 Complete remake of JavaPong with updated textures from https://github.com/tms9900/javapong.
 Added sounds and new font.